Special Clinical Focus

-Prof. Drognitz is the Clinical Director of the General, Abdominal and Vascular Surgery Clinic of the St Vincentius Hospitals in Karlsruhe.
+Prof. Drognitz is the Clinical Director of the General and Abdominal Surgery Clinic of the St Vincentius Hospitals in Karlsruhe.
 Together with bowel surgery and thyroid surgery, the focus of the Department of Abdominal Surgery is on minimally invasive surgical procedures (laparoscopic surgery) and the surgical treatment of tumour and cancer conditions.
 Together with the Gastroenterology Clinic, the Abdominal Surgery Clinic in Karlsruhe has been certified by the German Cancer Society as a Bowel Cancer Centre, which underlines the high degree of experience and the high quality of the specialists under Prof. Drognitz in the care of patients with intestinal conditions.
 So, ultramodern operating theatres in terms of instruments and equipment at the most up to date state of the art are available to Prof. Oliver Drognitz and his team at the St Vincentius Hospitals in Karlsruhe.

 The specialists under Prof. Drognitz at the St Vincentius Hospitals in Karlsruhe utilise gentle minimally invasive surgical techniques whenever possible and medically required.
 For Prof. Drognitz’s patients for whom this type of keyhole surgery is performed, this means that only small incisions are made in the skin and less debilitating procedures are necessary.
 There is less post-surgical pain and the patient can be discharged home more quickly.
 The cosmetic effects (i.e. smaller scars) are also better.
 At Prof. Drognitz’s Abdominal Surgery Clinic in Karlsruhe, these minimally invasive procedures are primarily utilised for gallstone conditions, inflammations of the appendix, inguinal hernias and acid reflux, as well as for pathological changes in the large intestine, the rectum and in the liver and the adrenal glands.